kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 The kubelet can still create pods with user namespaces if static-pods are configured with pod.spec.hostUsers and has the feature gate enabled.

-If the kube-apiserver doesn't support the feature at all (< 1.25), a pod with userns will be rejected.
+If the kube-apiserver doesn't support the feature at all (< 1.25), the unknown field will be dropped and the pod will be created without a userns.

 If the kubelet doesn't support the feature (< 1.25), it will ignore the pod.spec.hostUsers field.